Safety Hot Topics - Debunking the Myths for Engineers

 - PPE, Personal Protective Equipment, and its proper use

-- Learn about the importance of workplace environment health and safety
+- Learn about the importance of workplace environmental health and safety

-- Discuss “fire” a common yet serious hazard and selection of a proper fire extinguisher.
+- Discuss “fire” a common yet serious hazard, and the selection of a proper fire extinguisher.

 - Lock-out and tag-out best practices.

 - Brief Review of Arc Flash and Electrical Shock Hazard

 - Ergonomics and its importance in designing equipment, tools and workstations.